Public opening of the Observatory

 Whenever possible we open the Observatory to the public each Saturday night if the skies are clear and member volunteers are available.
 We can't open if it is wet, windy or cloudy.
 We post messages on the nome page of our website, our Facebook page and on our answerphone (07719 339336).
 Opening times depend on the time of sunset but we normally open by 8:00pm so long as this is after dark.

 We can also cater for groups by arrangement - see here for details.

 Through our telescopes you should get good views of the planets and (depending on the darkness of the sky) also be able to see some “deep sky” objects (clusters, galaxies etc).

 We have hot water for coffee (bring your own ingredients) and Wifi access.
 But we have no toilets, no parking spaces and no heating.
 Wrap up warm!

 Please don't turn up without checking whether we can open.
 We will post our decision on Facebook at as soon as we know but it may be as late as 4pm on the Saturday.

 Please read the observatory site rules and, in particular, note that visitors must not bring or use laser pointers.
 Also, if applicable, please note our child protection policy.

 We are located down a farm track off the end of Waterhouse Lane which is off Hayes Lane at the edge of Kenley Aerodrome.
 There is no postcode associated with the Observatory so follow your SatNav towards CR8 5EP.
 (Make sure your satnav takes you via Hayes Lane).
 Once in Waterhouse Lane follow the road round to the right and go to the end.
-There is a pedestrian gate to the side of Cornwall Farm from which you will see the Observatory.
+There is a pedestrian gate to the side of the entrance to Cornwall Farm from which you will see the Observatory.